A History of the Whoniverse

 Every entry has a footnote explaining how we came up with the date.
 It will also explain how we've resolved any continuity problems.

-If we actually saw (or read or heard) an event, then it will have a story title.
+If we actually saw an event happen within a story (or read/heard it for books/audios), then it will have a story title.
 If we only heard about it, then it won't.
 Because there is debate about what titles to use for certain stories, we've had to make choices.
 For William Hartnell stories, we've used the titles for the DVD releases.
 For The Massacre (of St Bartholomew's Eve which does not have a DVD release, we have used the shorter title The Massacre.
 For Season 23 we've used Trial of a Time Lord for the trial scenes, and the commonly used titles The Mysterious Planet, Mindwarp, and Terror of the Vervoids for the stories used as evidence.
-For the 1996 TV Movie, we've used The TV Movie, although earlier drafts used the semi-official Enemy Within.
+For the 1996 TV Movie, we've used The TV Movie, although early drafts of this history used the semi-official Enemy Within.
 New series multi-part stories are either listed separately or referred to by both titles (e.g. Aliens of London / World War Three)

 We have used the following conventions: Dates are in bold type.
 Story titles are in CAPITALS before the description of the events of those stories.
 Explanation of the dating and other speculation is in [square brackets].
 Story names are colour coded to indicate the type of story it is.
-The colour coding is as follows: Note: Because browser set-ups vary, the colour-schemes below may look different on your computer.
-Each description of a colour is formatted in the colour used for that category in the history.
+Colour codes are as follows:

 |Blue||The Doctor Who TV Series, Torchwood, and The Sarah Jane Adventures|